smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > **avatar\_real\_id**: `number`

-Unique identifier of the avatar
+Stable numeric identifier of the avatar.
+Primary key passed to `setAvatar()`.

 ***